learntocloud/learn-to-cloud/docs/phase1/5-ctf.md

 - [Azure](https://github.com/learntocloud/ltc-linux-challenge/tree/main/azure)
 - [GCP](https://github.com/learntocloud/ltc-linux-challenge/tree/main/gcp)

+## Finding help

+If you are stuck, leverage [man pages](https://itsfoss.com/linux-man-page-guide/)

+## Recommended Reading

+Optional but highly recommended books that you can use to learn more Linux and help you with this lab.
+Get the books, look up the command your stuck on in the appendix, read.
+These books are also great to go through entirely.

+- Linux Basics for Hackers by OccupyTheWeb
+- The Linux Command Line by William Shotts
+- How Linux Works by Brian Ward

 ## Challenge 1: The Hidden File

 **Objective:** Find a hidden file in the `ctf_challenges` directory and read its contents.